alanng10/Malaysia/Docue/a.md

 Terra word is applicable to any titan, any entire, any plane, any land, any center.

+Terra meaning is not tagged with the existence of specific human race.

+Terra meaning is not tagged with the existence of specific human kind.

+Terra meaning is not tagged with the existence of specific govern.

+Terra meaning is not tagged with the existence of specific outer.

 Malaysia has define done.

 The done is human civil live.